Refrigerants Procurement Climate Collaborative

 Impact

-Taking a proactive approach to reducing emissions of HFC refrigerants can yield big benefits, including:
+Taking a proactive approach to sustainable Lifecycle Refrigerant Management can yield big benefits, including:

 New EPA regulations designed to lower GHG emissions from refrigerants will significantly decrease HFC supply beginning in 2024, driving up the cost of equipment that uses refrigerants containing HFCs and making it more expensive to service leaky equipment.